Rocky V: Cast

 The film has cameos by sportswriters and boxing analysts, including Al Bernstein, Stan Hochman and Al Meltzer, and sportscaster Stu Nahan, who was the ringside announcer in every Rocky movie except the sixth.
 Dolph Lundgren and Carl Weathers appear as Ivan Drago and Apollo Creed in archival footage, uncredited.
 Mr. T appears as his Rocky III character Clubber Lang in archival footage, uncredited.
 Hulk Hogan, from his Rocky III role as Thunderlips, appears in a still shot during the film's end credits sequence taken from the staredown the two engaged in, also uncredited.

 Jodi Letizia, who played street kid Marie in the original Rocky, was supposed to reprise her role.
 Her character was shown to have ended up as Rocky predicted she would: a prostitute.
 She can briefly be seen during the street fight at the end.

-Kevin Connolly, who gained success as Eric Murphy on HBO's Entourage, was in his first acting role as neighborhood bully Chickie.
+Kevin Connolly, who later gained success as Eric Murphy on HBO's Entourage, appeared in his first acting role as neighborhood bully Chickie.